Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Implementations of P MPO for Examples of RMDPs

 \end{itemize} Here $c$, $C_1'$, $C_2'>0$ stand for three universal constants. \end{prop}

 \begin{proof}[Proof of Proposition \ref{prop: sarmdp estimation}] See Appendix \ref{subsec: proof prop sarmdp estimation} for a detailed proof. \end{proof}

-In Proposition \ref{prop: sarmdp estimation} for KL-divergence, we make a technical Assumption \ref{ass: kl regularity} given in Appendix~\ref{subsec: proof prop sarmdp estimation}.
-This is actually a mild regularity assumption for analyzing KL-divergence-based distributional robust optimization problems.
+In Proposition \ref{prop: sarmdp estimation} for KL-divergence-based robust sets, we make a technical assumption (Assumption \ref{ass: kl regularity} given in Appendix~\ref{subsec: proof prop sarmdp estimation}).
+This assumption is actually a mild regularity condition for analyzing KL-divergence-based distributional robust optimization problems.
 Similar assumptions also appear in \cite{ma2022distributionally}.